aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 #### Airgapped Downstream Clusters

-An "airgapped" cluster is a cluster that is not advertised or accessible to **incoming** connections, primarily for security purposes.
+An "airgapped" cluster is a cluster that is not advertised or accessible to **incoming** connections from the external world, primarily for security considerations.

-To support generating a `KUBECONFIG` that can be used to send requests to this airgapped cluster, Rancher deploys components onto the downstream cluster that contain a **reverse tunnel client** powered by a [`rancher/remotedialer`](https://github.com/rancher/remotedialer), a Layer 4 TCP Remote Tunnel Dialer.
+To support generating a `KUBECONFIG` that can be used to send requests to this airgapped cluster, Rancher deploys a component (`cluster-agent`) onto the downstream cluster that contains a **reverse tunnel client** powered by a [`rancher/remotedialer`](https://github.com/rancher/remotedialer), a Layer 4 TCP Remote Tunnel Dialer.

 On the downstream cluster being fully provisioned, this deployed client registers with Rancher running in the local / management cluster (which hosts a **reverse tunnel server** at a registration endpoint in its API).